ErikFortune/fgv/libraries/ts-bcp47/etc/ts-bcp47.api.md

     export {
         LanguageTagExtensionRegistry,
         Converters_5 as Converters,
+        JarConverters_2 as JarConverters,
         Model_2 as Model,
         Validate_2 as Validate
     }
 }

+// @internal (undocumented)
+const languageTagExtensions_2: Converter<IDatedRegistry<Model_2.ILanguageTagExtension>, unknown>;

+// @internal
+function loadJsonLanguageTagExtensionsRegistryFileSync(path: string): Result<Model_2.LanguageTagExtensions>;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @internal
+function loadJsonSubtagRegistryFileSync(path: string): Result<Items.RegistryFile>;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //